• Skip to primary navigation

 The cookie dough with toasted pecans definitely had a more pronounced pecan flavor, however including maple syrup in the dough had no noticeable effect on the flavor.

-The plain maple syrup icing was universally agreed to have the most true maple taste.
-However, some preferred the cookies that were dusted with maple sugar for the extra sweetness.
+The plain maple syrup icing came in second (if you don't have, or don't want to buy the maple sugar).
 Tasters agreed the maple extract icing technically had more maple flavor, but it was almost too much.

 The boiled maple syrup didn't add more flavor (surprisingly!) and made the icing consistency hard to work with.